-Table 6: Path Coefficient Regression Model
+Table 6: Path coefficient regression model

-Variable/Statistics Model 1 Millennial Model 2 Boomers and Gen. X Price Fairness → Purchasing Decision 0.525 0.437 Halal Label → Purchasing Decision 0.260 0.283 Quality and Benefit → Purchasing Decision 0.104 0.145 Budget Allocation → Purchasing Decision -0.061 -0.107 millennials than among boomers and Generation X, which is an intriguing fact to consider.
-The budgetary differences between Millennials and Generation X may help to explain this.
+Variable/Statistics Model 1 Millennial Model 2 Boomers and Gen. X Price Fairness → Purchasing Decision 0.525 0.437 Halal Label → Purchasing Decision 0.260 0.283 Quality and Benefit → Purchasing Decision 0.104 0.145 Budget Allocation → Purchasing Decision -0.061 -0.107

-Note: Significant at the ten percent confidence level (less than $\alpha = 0.10$), Significant at five percent confidence level (less than $\alpha = 0.05$), Significant at one percent confidence level (less than $\alpha = 0.01$)
+Note: \ Significant at the 10% confidence level (less than $\alpha$ = 0.10), \\ Significant at 5% confidence level (less than $\alpha$ = 0.05), \\\ Significant at 1% confidence level (less than $\alpha$ = 0.01)

 The average millennial wage and income are less than the average Generation X wage and income, according to Budiani et al. (2018).
-Millennials and Generation X's average monthly salary in 2017 was around IDR 2.15 million and IDR 2.52 million, respectively.
+Millennials and Generation X's average monthly salary in 2017 was around IDR2.15 million and IDR2.52 million, respectively.
 However, the average pay for the millennial generation is greater than for veterans and baby boomers.
 With the high degree of education in the industry, the income gap between millennials and Generation X is growing.
 The average pay of the millennial generation is 13.44% less than that of Generation X for employees with a junior high school diploma or an equivalent education.

 The average wage or income for employees with a bachelor's degree or above is 42.22% lower for the millennial generation than for Generation X. The difference in work experience between millennials and Generation X is the main factor contributing to the growing average wage and income gap.
 Generation X has more experience than millennials, who have only recently entered the workforce.
-Additionally, millennials do not have the same status as Generation X. However. millennials may be able to position themselves and earn as much as members of Generation X because of their ingenuity and invention.
+Additionally, millennials do not have the same status as Generation X. However, millennials may be able to position themselves and earn as much as members of Generation X because of their ingenuity and invention.
 For the millennial generation, self-improvement and technological proficiency will be assets in the job market.

 Cosmetics and skincare products are becoming essential items for women.
 As part of her everyday demands, every woman will purchase at least basic cosmetics and skin care items.
 Fairness in price will, therefore, be a key factor.
 According to empirical findings, pricing fairness consistently and significantly influences consumers' buying decisions.
 Price fairness had a favourable and substantial impact on consumers' decisions to purchase Oriflame brand items (Beneke et al., 2013).
-Young, educated female customers enjoy branded cosmetic products and show a readiness to tolerate higher costs for the branded items, which also highlights the crucial significance of pricing fairness (Ishak et al., 2019).
+Young, educated female customers enjoy branded cosmetic products and show a readiness to tolerate higher costs for branded items, which also highlights the crucial significance of pricing fairness (Ishak et al., 2019).